Commercial Real Estate Day-To-Day Work Life

-Though there are common activities when comparing residential and commercial real estate, the differences are significant, and making a living practicing commercial real estate is generally much more demanding than in the residential markets.
+Though there are common similarities when comparing residential and commercial real estate, the differences are significant, and making a living practicing commercial real estate is generally much more demanding than in the residential markets.

 There is a great deal more financial analysis, market demographics study, and environmental research involved in a typical commercial purchase or lease decision.
 The commercial client is usually much more concerned with area statistics and data about the property's location and the demographics of the local population and businesses.

 The average day's activities for a commercial real estate broker can be quite different from those of the residential agent.
 Here are a few of the activities you may find on your task list for the day: